 Adding Value for Buyers: Knowledge, Experience, and Fiduciary Trust

 What attributes should a real estate agent possess to add substantive value to the homebuying process…?
-In my view, the following are key: (1) a detailed knowledge of the local housing market garnered from decades of practical experience working in that market; (2) an eye for home design, both in terms of function and aesthetics; (3) an understanding of residential construction and remodeling – methods, materials, best practices, and cost/value analysis; (4) an in-depth experience working with real estate contracts across a wide range of situations, understanding how to structure due diligence processes for the purpose of maximizing opportunity whilst mitigating risk; and (5) a long history of effective advocacy and judicious project management.
+In my view, the following: (1) a detailed knowledge of the local housing market garnered from decades of practical experience working in that market; (2) an eye for home design, both in terms of function and aesthetics; (3) an understanding of residential construction and remodeling – methods, materials, best practices, and cost/value analysis; (4) an in-depth experience working with real estate contracts across a wide range of situations, understanding how to structure due diligence processes for the purpose of maximizing opportunity whilst mitigating risk; and (5) a long history of effective advocacy and judicious project management.

 When working with homebuyers, my role is that of a fiduciary and educator, not a salesperson.
 The practice of “selling”, at its core, seems to be about trying to convince others to do things that might or might not actually be in that person’s best interest.
 As an educator, by contrast, my singular purpose is to empower my buyer-clients with the knowledge and insights to enable them to make better decisions for themselves based on an actual material understanding of their unique circumstances and objectives.
 In other words, my goal isn’t to “sell you a house” – rather, my intention is to assist in building up your own analytical abilities so that you can make better choices for yourself, in your own time, on your own terms.
 This is the core of the fiduciary trust: the client’s interest and well-being always comes first.

 In evaluating candidate properties, I provide my clients with complete information and detailed analysis on such matters as neighborhood and school quality, zoning, growth and development patterns, commute optionality, floorplan and design/build condition, remodeling potential, topography and landscaping, sun exposure and privacy, as well as potential future-development risks and rewards.
-These various components matter not only because they will affect your personal enjoyment of the home, but also because they determine any given property’s investment potential – both considerations are vital.
+These various components matter not only because they affect your personal enjoyment of the home, but also because they determine any given property’s investment potential – both considerations are vital.

 An integral part of being skillful in any practice is recognizing both what you do know and also what you don’t.
 Or, even when you have a preliminary idea about something, always being able, ready, and willing to get second and third opinions from other experts.
 Part of the value I add for my buyer-clients comes from the veritable army of such professionals that I can call on when we need help – lenders, inspectors, title and escrow officers, attorneys, architects, engineers, and contractors.
 My team of highly-responsive specialists will work together to keep you fully-informed and in total control of your homebuying process.